 AT's position on drone flights is that only Part 102 certified operators will be considered for permission to fly over AT property (this includes the public road network in the Auckland region).
 AT have taken the approach not to allow Part 101 operations over their property due to the high-risk nature of the road network, risk of driver distraction and safety of all road users.
 AT requires all applicants applying for permission with 102 certification to submit flight plans, evidence of public liability insurance cover (minimum $2,000,000 cover), 102 certification and a hazard management plan for consideration.
 Information on how to apply for permission to fly over AT property is available on the AT website here.

-The Council will have a simple online 'request for approval' form available from 12 August for people wanting to fly drones over Council-owned land, parks or facilities.
+The Council has a simple online 'request for approval' form available for people wanting to fly drones over Council-owned land, parks or facilities.
 You will be asked to confirm that you comply with CAA Rule Part 101 and the time, date, and approximate flight area.
 If someone else has already made a booking for the same space, the Council will not approve your request.

 The Council have adopted a blanket consent policy for flying over Council-owned property